hanabi/hanabi.github.io/docs/beginner.md

 <Prompt3 />

 - The *Prompt* is a **promise** that the player has the connecting card.
 Therefore, if the left-most card is not the correct one, the player should continue to play his clued cards (left to right) until the expected card is found.
-(It is of course the responsibility of the player giving the clue to ensure that all those previous cards will play successfully.)
+(It is the responsibility of the player giving the clue to ensure that all those previous cards will play successfully.)
 - In the example below:
   - Bob has three separate unknown 3's in his hand.
   - Alice clues red to Cathy, which touches a red 4.
 This is a *Play Clue* on the red 4.